Civil Action Against Queensland Police for Unlawful Conduct

-O’Brien Criminal and Civil Solicitors acted for BST and brought a court action against the police for unlawful assault and battery.
-BST was given a significant settlement before the trial.
+O’Brien Criminal and Civil Solicitors took up the case and pursued a court action against the police for unlawful assault and battery.
+With their assistance, Berry was able to secure a significant settlement before the trial.